ariellyrycs/pets-manager/README.md

 #pets-manager
-It's example of how to build a rest adapter with convenction of ember.js DS.RESTADAPTER
+It's an example of how to build a rest adapter with convenction of ember.js DS.RESTADAPTER using node.js and mongodb

 ##previously installed